 - If you must drive, do not attempt to ford running water with your car, even if it looks shallow.
 The full force of moving water can easily carry away even a large vehicle.

-- If you’re driving on a wet and windy road, slow down and increase your travelling distance.
+- If you’re driving on a wet and windy road, slow down and increase your traveling distance.
 Wet pavement will make it harder to stop over a short distance, and decreased visibility may make it harder to see if the car in front of you skids or comes to a sudden stop.
 Keep in mind that you may still be liable for causing an accident by driving too fast for conditions, even if the weather is bad.

 After the storm